16.1 – Defining Momentum

-To answer these above questions, you can look at either the absolute change in Rupee value or the percentage change from a close to close perspective.
+To answer these questions, you can look at either the absolute change in the Rupee value or the percentage change from a close-to-close perspective.

-If you look at the absolute Rupee change, then obviously the change in Stock A is higher than Stock B. However, this is not the right way to look at the change in daily return.
-For instance, in absolute Rupee terms, stock in the range of say 2000 or 3000 will always have a higher change compared to stocks in the range of 1000 or lower.
+If you look at the absolute Rupee change, the change in Stock A is higher than in Stock B. However, this is not the right way to look at the change in daily return.
+For instance, in absolute Rupee terms, stocks in the range of, say, 2000 or 3000 will always have a higher change compared to stocks in the range of 1000 or lower.

-Hence, evaluating absolute Rupee change will not suffice and therefore we need to look at the percentage change.
-In terms of percentage change, clearly Stock B’s daily change is higher and therefore we can conclude that Stock B has a higher momentum.
+Hence, evaluating absolute Rupee change will not suffice, and therefore we need to look at the percentage change.
+In terms of percentage change, Stock B’s daily change is higher, and therefore we can conclude that Stock B has a higher momentum.

 Here is another situation, consider this –

-Stock A, has trended up consistently on a day to day basis, while stock B has been quite a dud all along except for the last two days.
-On an overall basis if you check the percentage change over the 7 day period then both have delivered similar results.
-Given this, which of these two stock is considered to have good momentum?
+Stock A has trended up consistently daily, while stock B has been quite a dud all along except for the last two days.
+On an overall basis, if you check the percentage change over the 7 days, then both have delivered similar results.
+Given this, which of these two stocks is considered to have good momentum?

-Well, clearly Stock A is consistent in terms of daily returns, exhibits a good uptrend, and therefore can be considered to have continuity in showcasing momentum.
+Well, Stock A is consistent in terms of daily returns, exhibits a good uptrend, and, therefore, can be considered to have continuity in showcasing momentum.

 Now, what if I decide to measure momentum slightly differently?
 Instead of daily returns, what if we were to look at the return on a 7 days basis?
-If we were to do that, then both Stock A and B would qualify as momentum stocks.
+If we do that, stocks A and B qualify as momentum stocks.

-The point that I’m trying to make here is that traders generally tend to look at momentum in terms of daily returns, which is perfectly valid, but this is not necessarily the only way to look at momentum.
-In fact, the momentum strategy we will discuss later in this chapter looks at momentum on a larger time frame and not no daily basis.
+The point I’m trying to make here is that traders generally look at momentum in terms of daily returns, which is perfectly valid, but this is not necessarily the only way to look at momentum.
+The momentum strategy we will discuss later in this chapter looks at momentum on a larger time frame, not daily.
 More on this later.

-I hope by now, you do have a sense of what exactly momentum means and understood the fact that momentum can be measured not just in terms of daily returns but also in terms of larger time frames.
-In fact, high-frequency traders measure momentum on a minute to minute or hourly basis.
+I hope by now; you do have a sense of what momentum means and understand that momentum can be measured not just in terms of daily returns but also in terms of larger time frames.
+High-frequency traders measure momentum on a minute-to-minute or hourly basis.

 16.2 – Momentum Strategy

-Amongst the many trading strategies that the traders use, one of the most popular strategies is the momentum strategy.
+Among the many trading strategies traders use, momentum is one of the most popular strategies.
 Traders measure momentum in many different ways to identify opportunity pockets.
-The core idea across all these strategies remains the same i.e to identify momentum and ride the wave.
+The core idea across all these strategies remains the same, i.e., to identify momentum and ride the wave.

-Momentum strategies can be developed on a single stock basis wherein the idea is to measure momentum across all the stocks in the tracking universe and trade the ones which showcase the highest momentum.
-Do note, momentum can be either way – long or short, so a trader following single stock momentum strategy will get both long and short trading opportunities.
+Momentum strategies can be developed on a single-stock basis.
+The idea is to measure momentum across all the stocks in the tracking universe and trade the ones that showcase the highest momentum.
+Remember, momentum can be either long or short, so a trader following a single stock momentum strategy will get both long and short trading opportunities.

 Traders also develop momentum strategies on a sector-specific basis and set up sector-specific trades.
-The idea here is to identify sector which exhibits strong momentum, this can be done by checking momentum in sector-specific indices.
-Once the sector is identified, further look for the stocks within the sector which display maximum strength in terms of momentum.
+The idea here is to identify a sector that exhibits strong momentum; this can be done by checking momentum in sector-specific indices.
+Once the sector is identified, look for the stocks that display maximum strength in terms of momentum.

 Momentum can also be applied on a portfolio basis.
-This involves the concept of portfolio creation with say ‘n’ number of stock, with each stock in the portfolio showcasing momentum.
-In my opinion, this is a great strategy as it is not just plain vanilla momentum strategy but also offers safety in terms of diversification.
+This involves portfolio creation with, say ‘n’ number of stocks, with each stock showcasing momentum.
+In my opinion, this is an excellent strategy as it is not just a plain vanilla momentum strategy but also offers safety in diversification.

-We will discuss one such strategy wherein the idea is to create a basket of stock aka a portfolio consisting of 10 momentum stocks.
+We will discuss one such strategy wherein the idea is to create a stock basket, aka a portfolio of 10 momentum stocks.
 Once created, the portfolio is held until the momentum lasts and then re-balanced.

 16.3 – Momentum Portfolio